-Use of the University's extensive computing resources - for course assignments, research projects, electronic mail, and access to information resources available on the Internet - should be considered a privilege.
+Use of the University's extensive computing resources for course assignments, research projects, electronic mail, and access to information resources available on the Internet is a privilege.
 Students must abide by the policies and procedures governing use of these resources.
-Under the Policy for Responsible Computing (www.udel.edu/ecce/policy.approved.html), all students must assume responsibility for the integrity of these resources, respect the rights of other computing users, and abide by all relevant laws and contractual obligations.
-The University has initiated an educational campaign - The Code of the Web - to convey the importance of the many issues related to responsible computing (www.udel.edu/codeoftheweb/).
-Students alleged to violate the responsible computing policy will be subject to full disciplinary action within the Student Judicial System, up to and including loss of computing privileges, suspension, or expulsion.
-Questions about responsible computing may be directed to the IT Help Center (302) 831-6000.
+Under the Policy for Responsible Computing (www.udel.edu/ExecVP/polprod/1-14.html), all students must assume responsibility for the integrity of these resources, respect the rights of other users, and abide by all relevant laws and contractual obligations.